shukriadams/discord-giveawaybot/README.md

 - anti-greed features automatically prevents a winner from entering another giveaway for a while
 - better Steam integration

-A demo version can be seen on Discord: https://discord.gg/gMEGQBj (Bot is limited to non-admin functions, I can't auto-assign admin rights to users.
+A demo version can be seen on Discord: https://discord.gg/gMEGQBj (UPDATE : Discord API changes keep revoking bot API keys, bot is offline until further notice)

+(Bot is limited to non-admin functions, I can't auto-assign admin rights to users.
 I'm not active on this Discord channel, it's for demo purposes, if you need help or found a bug, please use Github).

 ## Requirements